Practice Policies & Patient Information

 Infection Control (IPC)

-The Practice holds a contract with an Infection Control company called Infection Prevention Solutions who undertake an annual audit in conjunction with the Practice lead Cassie Kane.
+The Practice holds a contract with an Infection Control company called Infection Prevention Solutions who undertake an annual audit in conjunction with the Practice lead nurse Cassie Kane.

 If you have any queries or concerns please contact Anastasia Remos at [email protected] or call the practice directly.